NeurodataWithoutBorders/neurodatawithoutborders.github.io/_pages/best_practices.md

 ## Preamble
-The goal of this document is to to help users and developers to most effectively leverage the NWB:N data standard and its ecosystem of software tools.

 To enable NWB:N to accommodate the needs of the diverse neuroscience community, NWB:N provides a great degree of flexibility.
 In particular, the number of instances of a particular ``neurodata_type`` and corresponding names are often not fixed, to enable, e.g., storage of data from arbitrary numbers of devices withing the same file.
 While this